KobyMcGuire/KobyMcGuire/README.md

 - 👋 Hi, I’m @KobyMcGuire
-- 👀 I’m interested in :D
+- 👀 I’m interested in learning more about programming!
 - 🌱 I’m currently learning JavaScript!
 - 💞️ I’m looking to collaborate on nothing right now :/
 - 📫 How to reach me: @ my email: mcguirej2019@gmail.com